vzaccaria/aos-sched/readme.md

     - `complete`: returns a filled table with the simulation results.
     - `data`: returns a LaTeX itemize with the data required to manually simulate the schedule.

+    Options:

+    - `--inline` or `-i`, inserts preemption and event strings inline within the plot rather than using a legend.
+    - `--nobelow` or `-n`, removes numbers below the cells, useful when they do not add meaninful insight, such for the RR and FIFO schedulers.

     ```sh
     bunx aos-sched dump cfs 0 | bunx aos-sched simulate | bunx aos-sched export complete
     ```